 Most herbs thrive in sunny Mediterranean-like conditions in well-draining soil.
-Certainly one of the most popular herbs, basil is a tender annual in most cases.
+Certainly one of the more popular herbs, basil is a tender annual in most cases.
 With that thought in mind, at the end of season basil harvest, can you keep the basil through winter?

 Will Basil Die Over Winter?

-Unless you are moving and growing the herb in a greenhouse, the hot temperatures and direct sunlight that basil thrives in are not usually found in the average person's home, so be sure to provide as much light as possible; artificial lighting for 10-12 hours a day during the darker winter months.
+As previously mentioned, basil is an annual in most cases.
+Specifically, sweet basil, the popular variety of basil grown for use in the most sublime pesto sauces, is an annual.
+There are a couple of other varieties of basil that are hardier and tend towards a perennial life cycle.
+Generally, the end of summer or first part of fall heralds the end of season basil harvest, but is there a way to extend basil's life at the end of the season?
+You can try to keep basil through the winter.
+However, sweet basil is meant to live its life cycle within one year and thereafter go to seed.
+At the end of the season, though, you can try to keep it alive by moving potted basil indoors.
+Unless you are moving and growing the herb in a greenhouse, the hot temperatures and direct sunlight that basil thrives in are not usually found in the average person's home, so be sure to provide as much light as possible; artificial lighting for 10 to 12 hours a day during the darker winter months.
 Even so, the plant may linger for a time, but it will succumb at some point.
 With this knowledge, it is best to be prepared to either purchase another plant or start your own from seed in the spring.

 Basil Care After Season